iiijjjii/zsw.ca/about/environment.md

 #### Work Environment
 Jim and I are very casual.
 Our work has become a lifestyle.
 We spend most of the day at the keyboard.
-There is a lot of collaboration: discussions about general directions and goals, brainstorming sessions, and sharing suggestions and discoveries.
-And then there is a lot of self-directed work: researching technologies and techniques, developing and implementing solutions, testing and bug fixing.
+There is a lot of collaboration -- discussions about general directions and goals, brainstorming sessions, and sharing suggestions and discoveries.
+As well there is a lot of self-directed work -- researching technologies and techniques, developing and implementing solutions, testing and bug fixing.

 Jim and I setup the basement of my house as our work environment.
 Below are some photos.

 Pictures of work environment go here...